linhgt/Readme-Generator/README.md

 ## Installation

+to be decided

 ## Usage

-Run the app with nodejs and answer the prompts
+Run app with nodejs

 ## Contributing